FinCARDS: Card-Based Analyst Reranking for Financial Document Question Answering: FinCARDS

 \subsubsection{Stage~3: Bootstrap Listwise Stabilization}

-While Stage~2 substantially reduces the candidate set using structured Card cues, the resulting ranking can still be unstable due to the sensitivity of single-pass LLM judgments to grouping and comparison context.
-Stage~3 addresses this issue by enforcing \emph{ranking stability} through multi-round bootstrap listwise aggregation.
+While Stage~2 reduces the candidate set using structured Card cues, the resulting ranking can be unstable due to sensitivity to single-pass LLM judgments to grouping and comparison context.
+Stage~3 addresses this by enforcing \emph{ranking stability} through multi-round bootstrap listwise aggregation.

-Given the Stage~2 candidate set $\mathcal{S}_2(q)$ of size $M$, we select a group size $g\in[15,25]$ (adapted to $M$) and perform up to $R_{\max}=5$ bootstrap rounds.
-In each round $r$, candidates are randomly shuffled with a fixed seed and partitioned into groups $\{\mathcal{H}_{r,1},\dots,\mathcal{H}_{r,p_r}\}$.
-For each group, an LLM produces a complete listwise ranking.
-Random regrouping exposes each candidate to multiple comparison contexts, mitigating bias introduced by any single partition.
+Given the Stage~2 candidate set $\mathcal{S}2(q)$ of size $M$, we select a group size $g\in[15,25]$ (adapted to $M$) and perform up to $R{\max}=5$ bootstrap rounds.
+In each round $r$, candidates are shuffled with different seeds and partitioned into groups ${\mathcal{H}{r,1},\dots,\mathcal{H}{r,p_r}}$.
+For each group, an LLM produces a listwise ranking.
+Random regrouping exposes each candidate to multiple comparison contexts, mitigating bias from any single partition.

 To aggregate rankings across groups and rounds, we use \emph{normalized Borda scores}.
-This choice is motivated by two considerations: (\emph{i})~Borda aggregation preserves fine-grained relative ordering information, rather than relying on hard selection or voting, and (\emph{ii})~normalization ensures comparability across groups of different sizes, which naturally arise under bootstrap partitioning.
+This choice is motivated by two considerations: (\emph{i})~Borda aggregation preserves fine-grained relative ordering information rather than relying on hard selection or voting, and (\emph{ii})~normalization ensures comparability across groups of different sizes that arise under bootstrap partitioning.
 For a group $\mathcal{H}$ of size $|\mathcal{H}|$, an item ranked at position $\rho$ receives a score

 We then accumulate the scores over all appearances of each candidate: